 "Martin Katz must surely be considered the dean of collaborative pianists," said the Los Angeles Times, and Musical America magazine created an award expressly for him: Accompanist of the Year.
 One of the world's busiest collaborators, he has been in constant demand by the world's most celebrated vocal soloists for more than five decades.
 He was fortunate to accompany Marilyn Horne for almost all of that time.
 He has also appeared and recorded regularly with Frederica von Stade, David Daniels, Jose Carreras, Karita Mattila, Cecilia Bartoli, Kiri Te Kanawa, Kathleen Battle, Piotr Beczala, Joseph Calleja to name just a few.
 Season after season, the world's musical capitals figure prominently in his schedule.

-Mr. Katz is a native of Los Angeles, where he began piano studies at age 5.
-He attended the University of Southern California and studied the field of accompanying with its pioneering teacher, Gwendolyn Koldofsky.
-While yet a student, he was given the unique opportunity of accompanying the masterclasses and lessons of such luminaries as Lotte Lehmann, Jascha Heifetz, Pierre Bernac, and Gregor Piatigorsky.
-Following his formal education, he held the position of pianist for the U.S. Army Chorus for three years, before moving to New York, where his busy international career began in earnest in 1969.
+Mr. Katz is a native of Los Angeles, where he began piano studies at the age of five.
+He attended the University of Southern California and studied the specialized field of accompanying with its pioneer teacher, Gwendolyn Koldofsky.
+While yet a student, he was given the unique opportunity of accompanying the classes and lessons of such luminaries as Lotte Lehmann, Jascha Heifetz, Pierre Bernac, and Gregor Piatigorsky.
+Following his formal education, he held the position of pianist for the US Army Chorus in Washington, D.C. for three years, before moving to New York where his international career began in earnest in 1969.

 Mr. Katz attended the Music Academy in 1964, and was named a recipient of the Academy’s Distinguished Alumni Award in 1999.